 Drought cycles in Colorado

 It is not a question of if, but when, the next water crisis will hit Colorado.
 What can you do to prepare for the inevitable dry face of Mother Nature?
 Landscapes will be one of the first things affected by water shortages.
-High water-requiring yards easily fall victim to limited water.
+Landscapes that require high water input may fall victim to periods with limited water availability.
 Do something now to minimize the impact of future droughts.
 Manage existing irrigation with an eye to improving water efficiency.
 Many new irrigation products incorporate smart water technology.
 Design and plant landscapes using drought-resistant trees, shrubs, and perennials that can withstand extended dry periods.
 Group plants according to water needs.
 Create practical turf areas for play, or recreation.
 Use mulch in beds to conserve water, and use appropriate amendments for your soil.
 You'll be more in tune with living in the West by following these sustainable, water-wise ideas.

 For more information, see the following Colorado State University Extension fact sheet(s).